sing-group/seda/seda-docs/source/operations.rst

 Undo alignment
 --------------

-This operation allows to undo a sequence alignment by removing ‘-’ from sequences.
+This operation allows undoing a sequence alignment by removing ‘-’ from sequences.
 Additionally, you can specify the FASTA format parameters in the *‘Reformat output files’* area (see section :ref:`Reformat file<operations-reformat-file>` to learn more about this formatting).

 .. figure:: images/operations/undo-alignment/1.png
    :align: center